 - Counting skills and games can be part of the basket activities.

 Anita Canteenwalla and Jean Thornton of Longwood Elementary in Seminole County, Florida, have suggested a Tia lesson planning idea for struggling readers that "Brings a Gift to the Whole Class."
+Download the lesson plan.

 Book Fiesta!
 Celebrate Children's Day/Book Day